tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/备案前咨询/是否需要备案_intl.md

 Your website can be accessed normally after Tencent Cloud preliminarily approves the transfer application.

 ### Do I have to re-apply for ICP filing when pointing two different new domain names to a website with a filed domain name?
 There is no need to re-apply.
 You can apply for website change for the filed domain name and add those two new domain names.
-For more information, see [Website Change](https://cloud.tencent.com/document/product/243/19145).

 ### Why do I have to apply for ICP filing transfer to Tencent Cloud for my domain name that has already obtained ICP filing through another access provider?
 * Pursuant to the State Council Decree No. 292 and the Ministry of Industry and Information Technology Order No. 33 "Measures for the Archival Administration of Non-operational Internet Information Services", China implements a filing system for non-operational internet information services.
 The ICP filing information needs to be linked to the access service provider.
 If your entity has already obtained an ICP filing number through another provider, your website can engage in content services within the service scope offered by the provider.